AddMoreScripts/hystModal/README.md

 ## Features.

-- **The size is 6 kB, doesn't require any dependencies**.
-Hystmomdal is written in pure JavaScript, does not require jQuery or other frameworks to work
+- **The size is 3 kB (gzip), doesn't need any dependencies**.
+HystModal is written in pure JavaScript, does not require jQuery or other libraries to work
 - **Carefully designed UX for ease of use**.
-Prevent scrolling of the background, three ways to close the window, accounting for the scroll bar, centering the modal.
+Prevent scrolling of the background, three ways to close the window, scroll bar tracking, centering the modal.
 - **Full customizable by CSS.** Styles of the modal window and background is completely determined in CSS.
 Based on Flexbox, modals can have any CSS transitions.
 - **Without changing the DOM of page** Modal opening is performed only by CSS.
 All custom event listeners on elements inside the modal will not stop working.
 - **A11y and capture the focus.** Designed with accessibility in mind and WAI-ARIA recommendations.
 When you opened the modal focus is captures inside.